Ghosting —“The practice of ending a personal relationship with someone by suddenly and without explanation withdrawing from all communication”.

 2. Living with Regrets:

 Once you ghost a company there is no chance to reconnect with them if you happen to change your mind.
-Be honest with the organization and let them know your considering other opportunities to keep a clean line of communication in case you change your mind in the future.
+Be honest with the organization and let them know you’re considering other opportunities to keep a clean line of communication in case you change your mind in the future.

 3. Damaged goods: